 with Mark Thewes on organ and Sandy Simpson on Piano

 Meet The Ringers

 My journey with ringing started in summer of 2022 when I was asked to be a part of Harmony Ringers.
 My excitement was through the roof since I was asked to ring!
-My other musical ventures include singing bass in A Chorus for a Cause, as well as singing tenor previously with the Canton Symphony Chorus and The Ohio State University Mens Glee Club.
-Music has always been a huge part of my life and I can’t wait to continue to expand my horizons!
+My other musical ventures include singing tenor in A Chorus for a Cause, as well as singing tenor previously with the Canton Symphony Chorus and The Ohio State University Mens Glee Club.
+Music has always been a huge part of my life and I now attend University of Mount Union as a music major.

 I have been playing handbells off and on since I was 11 years old.
 I have been a member of advanced ensembles such as The Youth Bells of Akron and Renaissance Ringers.
 I hold a Bachelor's degree in Music Education from Kent State University and a Master's degree in Music Composition from The University of Akron.

 I have been playing handbells for over 35 years.
 For the first 20 years I played with various choirs as an Air Force spouse stationed throughout the United States.
 In addition to Harmony Ringers, I am a substitute ringer at St Stephen Martyr Lutheran Church, North Canton Community Church and John Knox Presbyteran Church.
 I also enjoy playing the flute.
 I have been married for over 40 years and have 2 adult children and 6 grandkids.